Skip to content

 Automatic

-In automatic recovery, Privy uses a server-side KMS to generate a secret used to secure the user's recovery share.
-The system is set up such that the secret can only be accessed by the user and is secured against any unauthorized modification or access; this is an architectural guarantee.
+In automatic recovery, Privy generates a recovery key on the user's client which is used to secure the user's recovery share.
+The system is set up such that the recovery key can only be accessed by the user and is secured against any unauthorized modification or access; this is an architectural guarantee.

-When the user needs to use their wallet on a new device, Privy returns the recovery share to that device only if the user is authenticated on that device and has a valid Privy token.
-The recovery share can then be decrypted using the secret.
+When the user needs to use their wallet on a new device, Privy returns an encrypted recovery share to that device only if the user is authenticated on that device and has a valid Privy token.
+The recovery share can then be decrypted using the user's recovery key.
 The resulting recovery share is combined with the auth share to provision the wallet on that device.

 Automatic recovery occurs completely behind-the-scenes, and thus offers the lowest-friction experience for using the wallet on a new device.
 The user need only log in and their device will be automatically provisioned.